m4xshen/hardtime.nvim/README.md

       length = 2, -- the length of actual key strokes that matches this pattern },
    ["d[tTfF].i"] = { -- this matches d + {t/T/f/F} + {any character} + i
-      message = function(keys) -- keys is the key strokes that matches the pattern return "Use " .. "c" .. keys:sub(2, 3) .. " instead of " .. keys
+      message = function(keys) -- keys is a string of key strokes that matches the pattern return "Use " .. "c" .. keys:sub(2, 3) .. " instead of " .. keys
          -- example: Use ct( instead of dt(i end,